 If you own property, have investments, or have specific healthcare arrangements, an LPA can simplify complex situations by ensuring someone knowledgeable that you trust manages these matters.

-Types of LPA in Singapore
+Types of Lasting Power of Attorney (LPA) in Singapore

 In Singapore, there are two main types of LPAs: